-Every April, when we celebrate Earth Day, it’s common to hear and read about environmental concerns.
+It’s common to hear and read about environmental concerns nearly every single day.
 Though some people don’t feel especially passionate about protecting nature, it’s actually very important to express gratitude for the planet and make an effort to preserve it for the simple reason that we need it to survive.

 As humans, all of our needs are met by the planet.
 Whether it’s nourishment or the space for us to exist, the earth provides us with everything required to survive and thrive.
 We have access to all five of the earth’s elements, which each interact with our five senses through what I call “intelligent communication.”